-Contracts frequently contain a clause averring that the contractor (or subcontractor) has visited the site, examined all conditions affecting the work, and is fully familiar with the conditions thereon affecting the same.
-If the contract does not also contain a changed or differing site condition clause, the site inspection requirement of the contract places the risk of uncertainty or of unknown conditions upon the contractor (or subcontractor).41
+affecting the same.
+If the contract does not also contain a changed or differing site condition clause, the site inspection requirement of the contract places the risk of uncertainty or of unknown conditions upon the contractor (or subcontractor).44

-The consequences of the site inspection clause, however, may be avoided, if the contractor can establish that the owner has made material misrepresentations of fact concerning the true subsurface conditions.42 In order to show a misrepresentation, the contractor must demonstrate that he or she could not have discovered the actual subsurface condition through reasonable investigation and that the data actually provided by the owner was materially inaccurate.43 In addition, where an owner has knowledge of material facts, such as a subsurface soils report, the particular circumstances of the transaction may create an obligation upon the owner to disclose the information to the contractor before the contract was executed.44 In such circumstances, the owner's concealment of the true conditions
+The consequences of the site inspection clause, however, may be avoided, if the contractor can establish that the owner has made material misrepresentations of fact concerning the true subsurface conditions.45 In order to show a misrepresentation, the contractor must demonstrate that he or she could not have discovered the actual subsurface condition through reasonable investigation and that the data actually provided by the owner was materially inaccurate.46 In addition, where an owner has knowledge of material facts, such as a subsurface soils report, the particular circumstances of the transaction may create an obligation upon the owner to disclose the information to the contractor before the contract was executed.47 In such circumstances, the owner's concealment of the true conditions may constitute fraud and may entitle the contractor to relief, notwithstanding the site inspection clause.